 Through the foyer and past the marble staircase you'll arrive in the Information Centre.
 Originally used as a newspaper and periodical reading room from 1913 to 1980, this area retains some original architectural features, such as an elegant fan-ribbed roof.
 In 1997 the space was redeveloped as the Information Centre, a public area specifically designed around computer technology.

 In the corners of the Information Centre are the former courtyards, which have now been roofed — though you can still see the Library's original stone walls and huge stained-glass or imposing sash windows.
-The courtyards now house the Genealogy Centre, Newspaper Reading Room, Arts Reading Room and Experimedia
+The areas now house the Family History & Newspaper Room, the Arts Reading Room and, in the northwest corner, the Courtyard hosts Play Pod and acts as a flexible venue space for functions and events.

 Beyond the Information Centre is the marbled central lobby.
 The artwork above the lift is View of Melbourne at the end of the millennium, painted by Jan Senbergs between 1997 and 1999.